cbora/aispec/README.md

 A specification language for AI-first development that shifts focus from implementation to intent through structured solution space reduction.

+Built on the What-Boundaries-Success (WBS) Framework, AISpec provides a practical implementation of systematic constraint engineering for AI systems.

 ## Overview

 AISpec is a declarative format for defining software features in a way that's both human-readable and AI-parseable.
 It focuses on three key aspects: